-All the data we use in this paper was taken on 28-29 March 2000 in a single, 68 ks observation using the Chandra High-Energy Transmission Grating Spectrometer (HETGS) in conjunction with the Advanced CCD Imaging Spectrometer (ACIS) detector in spectroscopy mode.
+All the data we use in this paper were taken on 28-29 March 2000 in a single, 68 ks observation using the Chandra High-Energy Transmission Grating Spectrometer (HETGS) in conjunction with the Advanced CCD Imaging Spectrometer (ACIS) detector in spectroscopy mode (Canizares et al. 2005).
 This is a photon counting instrument with an extremely low background and high spatial resolution ( $\approx 1''$ ).
-The first-order grating spectra we analyze have a total of 21,684 counts, the vast majority of which are in emission lines, as can be seen in Fig. 1.
+The first-order grating spectra we analyzed have a total of 21,684 counts, the vast majority of which are in emission lines, as can be seen in Fig. 1.
 We modeled every line in the two spectra, as we describe in §4, and indicate in this figure which of the lines we deemed to be reliable.
 We only include lines in our analysis that are not so weak or severely blended that interesting parameters of the line-profile models cannot be reliably constrained.

 The HETGS assembly has two grating arrays - the Medium Energy Grating (MEG) and the High Energy Grating (HEG) - with full-width half maximum (FWHM) spectral resolutions of 0.0023 Å and 0.0012 Å, respectively.
 This corresponds to a resolving power of $\mathcal{R} \approx 1000$ , or a velocity of 300 km s-1, at the longer wavelength end of each grating.
-The wind-broadened X-ray lines of $\zeta$ Pup are observed to have $v{\rm fwhm} \approx 2000$ km s-1, and so are very well resolved by Chandra.
+The wind-broadened X-ray lines of $\zeta$ Pup are observed to have $v{\text{fwhm}} \approx 2000 \text{ km s}^{-1}$ , and so are very well resolved by Chandra.
 The wavelength calibration of the HETGS is accurate to 50 km s-1 (Marshall et al. 2004).

-The two gratings, detector, and telescope assembly have significant response from roughly 2 Å to 30 Å, with typical effective areas of tens of cm, and a strong function of wavelength.
-In practice, the shortest wavelength line with significant flux in the relatively soft X-ray spectra of O stars like $\zeta$ Pup is the S xv line complex near 5 Å, and the longest wavelength line is the N VII Lyman-alpha line at 24.781 Å. The HEG response is negligible for lines with wavelengths longer than about 16 Å.
+The two gratings, detector, and telescope assembly have significant response from roughly 2 Å to 30 Å, with typical effective areas of tens of cm, which are a strong function of wavelength.
+In practice, the shortest wavelength line with significant flux in the relatively soft X-ray spectra of O stars like $\zeta$ Pup is the S xv line complex near 5 Å, and the longest wavelength line is the N VII Ly $\alpha$ line at 24.781 Å. The HEG response is negligible for lines with wavelengths longer than about 16 Å.